eliezerpujols/design-cases/_modals/more-about.md

 ### Basic Usage

-Use Design Case as you want but I recommend to take one case per week because that will help you to focus on the problems and solutions.
+Use Design Case as you want but I recommend to take one case per week because that will help you to focus on the problem and design a great solution.

 ### Contribute